Sepsis: Biomarkers

 Biomarkers can help with diagnosis because they can point to the presence or severity of sepsis, although their exact role in the management of sepsis remains undefined.
 A 2013 review concluded moderate-quality evidence exists to support the use of the procalcitonin level as a method to distinguish sepsis from non-infectious causes of SIRS.
 The same review found the sensitivity of the test to be 77% and the specificity to be 79%.
 The authors suggested that procalcitonin may serve as a helpful diagnostic marker for sepsis, but cautioned that its level alone does not definitively make the diagnosis.
 More current literature recommends utilizing the PCT to direct antibiotic therapy for improved antibiotic stewardship and better patient outcomes.

 A 2012 systematic review found that soluble urokinase-type plasminogen activator receptor (SuPAR) is a nonspecific marker of inflammation and does not accurately diagnose sepsis.
 This same review concluded, however, that SuPAR has prognostic value, as higher SuPAR levels are associated with an increased rate of death in those with sepsis.
 Serial measurement of lactate levels (approximately every 4 to 6 hours) may guide treatment and is associated with lower mortality in sepsis.

+Mitochondrial dysfunction is a key feature of sepsis and contributes to impaired cellular energy production, immune dysregulation, and organ failure.
+Because mitochondrial function can be readily assessed in peripheral blood mononuclear cells (PBMCs), it offers a minimally invasive approach to monitor systemic bioenergetic alterations in patients.
+A recent longitudinal study demonstrated that PBMC mitochondrial function changes dynamically during the first week of critical illness, highlighting its potential as a biomarker for disease progression and recovery.